 Remember: AHIP Is an Open-Book Test, But Timed

 AHIP is an open-book test.
 Use that to your advantage!
-This means you can (and should!) refer to the materials AHIP gives you, as well as any additional notes you take, during the test.
+This means you can (and should!) refer to the materials AHIP gives you, as well as any additional notes you take, during the test, but it doesn’t give you reason to avoid studying or fly through the test.

 Before you start the test, make sure to download the slides and save them to your computer or print them.
 Also, keep in mind that “Put in the Preparation” was one of our tips and tricks for a reason.
 Just because the test is open book, doesn’t mean you can skip studying.
 Being familiar with the material you’re tested on is always a good idea, especially for open-book exams.
 Why?
 You don’t want to spend all your time searching for answers.
 You just want to be able to find answers if you can’t remember something or if you encounter a more difficult question!